anu-bdsi/workshop-intro-to-linux-aug-2023/05_visualisation_n_scripting.md

 The [Integrative Genomics Viewer](https://software.broadinstitute.org/software/igv/) (IGV) is a stand-alone browser, which has the advantage of being installed locally and providing fast access.
 Web-based genome browsers, like [Ensembl](https://www.ensembl.org/index.html) or the [UCSC browser](https://genome.ucsc.edu/), are slower, but provide more functionality.

 It is often instructive to look at your data in a genome browser.
 Visualisation will allow you to get a "feel" for the data, as well as detecting abnormalities and problems.
 Also, exploring the data in such a way may give you ideas for further analyses.

-For example, the variant calling software can't always detect large insertions.
-It often shows as a bump on the coverage track.

-### 1.1.
-Indexing BAM file
+__1. Index the BAM files__

 IGV requires that BAM files have an associated index file.
 We can use `index` command from SAMtools.